thexhr/isscrolls/README.md

 80
 ```

-All usage patterns are described in the man page.
+All commands including their usage patterns are described in the man page.

 ## License